-A stand mixer is a baker’s best friend, but there’s a lot more it can do in the kitchen besides mix dough.
+A stand mixer is a baker’s best friend, but there’s a lot more it can do in the kitchen besides mix dough—so no need to store it away for summer.
 If you’ve been thinking about taking the plunge but you still need some convincing, check out all the things you’ll be able to do with your KitchenAid (or any other brand).

 I’ll admit, as much as I love food and cooking, I’m not much of a kitchen tool junkie.
 Set me up with the basics—a good chef’s knife, cutting board, cast iron skillet, a couple spatulas, some tongs, and one or two mixing bowls—and I’m pretty much good to go.